 “Sure, Fred, forever and ever.
-Now can you please stop crying?
+Now can you knock it off with the crying?
 It’s making me uncomfortable.”

 “I love you guys soooo much!
 Listen, listen: I’ve come up with a plan,” he paused, perking up a bit.
 “When we all grow up, Evelyn and I are going to get married—”

 “Freddy, that sounds like a lovely plan, and you can tell me all about it later,” I said, trying to keep my voice as patient as possible.
+This kid was a piece of work.
 “But first, I need to know where you are.”

 “Yeah...
 You see, once the cops busted us and we got off The Floater, Aidan and them went one way and I went the other.
-I got kind of lost.
-And I was running down the street trying not to get caught, and there was this car driving by so I flagged it down and, well, just hopped in.”
+I was kind of lost, and I was running down the street trying not to get caught when I saw a car driving by.
+So I flagged it down and, well, just hopped in.”